 Foster to Adopt in the Yukon: Permanency Options for Children in Care

-The majority of children who enter foster care in the Yukon do go home.
-Reunification with birth family — or placement with extended kin — is the stated priority of the system, and in most cases it is achieved.
-But not always.
+Reunification with birth family — or placement with extended kin — is the primary goal of the Yukon system.
+Individual outcomes vary.
 When the courts determine that returning a child to their birth parents is not in their best interests, the system has to find a different kind of permanency — and foster parents often find themselves in the middle of that process.

 If you are fostering with an openness to long-term or permanent commitment to a child, or if you are specifically interested in adopting through the foster care system, the Yukon's framework for permanency looks different from most provinces.
 Understanding it before you begin means you're prepared for the conversations that will come.